-This supplement aims to address these issues by providing a player-driven system that seamlessly overlays the core rules without any jagged edges or errata.
-All that's required of the Dungeon Master is to create new and interesting NPCs that your characters will come to know and love.
+This supplement aims to address these issues by providing a player-driven system that seamlessly overlays the core rules without any jagged edges or need for complicated errata.
+The only requirement for the Dungeon Master is to create new and interesting NPCs that your characters will come to know and love.